Rafiyaahmed-bigdatalearner/fizzbuzz-assignment/README.md

 Problem Statement

-Print numbers from 1 to 100 with the following rules:
+Print numbers from 1 to 100 with rules:

-If a number is divisible by 3, print "Fizz"
-If a number is divisible by 5, print "Buzz"
-If a number is divisible by both 3 and 5, print "FizzBuzz" Otherwise, print the number itself
+3 → Fizz
+5 → Buzz
+3 and 5 → FizzBuzz
+otherwise print number

 How to Run

-Make sure you have Python installed.
+Make sure Python is installed.

-Run the application:
+Run:
 python app/main.py

 Expected Output

-The program prints numbers from 1 to 100, replacing:

-Multiples of 3 → "Fizz"
-Multiples of 5 → "Buzz"
-Multiples of both → "FizzBuzz"

-Example:

 1
 2